MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Methods and Functions Programming 1 EdStem Lesson.md

 Python uses a parameter passing model called "Call-by-Object", which, in practice, turns out somewhat similar to Java.

-If a immutable data like integers, floats, strings or tuples are passed, it works like pass-by-value - essentially the function gets a copy of the data:
+If a immutable [[data]] like integers, floats, strings or tuples are passed, it works like pass-by-value - essentially the function gets a copy of the [[data]]:

 ```